 The installation of the Email Module adds the web services listed in the following table.
-The endpoint of the email module web service is: http://localhost:8080/funambol/services/email
+The endpoint of the email module web service is: http://localhost:8080/funambol/services/email.

-Method Parameters Return Description getUsers String clause MailServerAccount[] Get the list of users that matches the filter clause getUser String username MailServerAccount Get the user for the given username getUserFromID long accountID MailServerAccount Get the user for the given account ID insertUser MailServerAccount msa int insert user and the mail server configuration updateUser MailServerAccount msa int update user disableUser long accountID int Disable the account related to the given ID enableUser long accountID int Enable the account related to the given ID markUserAsDelete long accountID int Delete the user from the fnbl_email_account and set as 'D' in the fnbl_email_push_registry checkAccount MailServerAccount msa, Integer timeout MailServerError check the account on the mail server insertPubMailServer MailServer ms int insert public mail server configuration deletePubMailServer String mailServerID int delete mail server related to the mail server ID updatePubMailServer MailServer ms int update public mail server getPubMailServers String clause MailServer[] Get the list of the public mail servers getPubMailServerFromID String mailServerID MailServer get public mail server getCachedInfo String username, String protocol SyncItemInfoAdmin[] get the info from the local inbox folder (fnbl_email_inbox) for the specified username getImapFolders MailServerAccount msa Object[] Returns all the folders names for the given IMAP account.
+Method Parameters Return Description getUsers String clause MailServerAccount[] Gets a list of users that matches the filter clause. getUser String username MailServerAccount Gets the user with the given username getUserFromID long accountID MailServerAccount Gets the user with the given account ID. insertUser MailServerAccount msa int Adds a user and the corresponding mail server configuration. updateUser MailServerAccount msa int Updates a user and the corresponding mail server configuration. disableUser long accountID int Disables an account. enableUser long accountID int Enables an account. markUserAsDelete long accountID int Deletes the user from the fnbl_email_account table and sets them as 'D' in the fnbl_email_push_registry table. checkAccount MailServerAccount msa, Integer timeout MailServerError Checks the account on the mail server.
+If no answer is received before the time-out, the account is regarded as not verified. insertPubMailServer MailServer ms int Adds a public mail server configuration to the list. deletePubMailServer String mailServerID int Deletes a public mail server configuration with a given mail server ID. updatePubMailServer MailServer ms int Updates a public mail server configuration. getPubMailServers String clause MailServer[] Gets the list of the public mail servers that satisfy the filter clause. getPubMailServerFromID String mailServerID MailServer Gets a public mail server configuration. getCachedInfo String username, String protocol SyncItemInfoAdmin[] Get the cached information from the local inbox folder (fnbl_email_inbox) for the specified username using the specified mail protocol. getImapFolders MailServerAccount msa Object[] Returns all the folders names for the given IMAP account.